 Any Game of Thrones fan who’s itching to see where a lot of Westeros was filmed needs to head to Northern Ireland.
 Filming for season seven saw more action return to Belfast, the show’s production base, with a lot of the interior shots being conjured up in the city’s Titanic Studios.
 Even though most of the outdoor locations are not easily accessible, you can pay for a guided tour to take you to places like the famous Dark Hedges (used to depict the King’s Road), Castle Ward in County Down (parts of Winterfell), County Antrim’s Murlough Bay (the Iron Isles), and Magheramorne Quarry (Castle Black).
 You can also visit the picturesque Downhill Strand, a stretch of beautiful beach that’s overlooked by Mussenden Temple, which served as a location frequently visited by Stannis Baratheon and the priestess Melisandre in previous seasons.

 The areas beyond the Wall, the massive defensive fortification along Westeros’s northern border, is home to Wildlings and White Walkers.
-You can pretend to be a member of the Night’s Watch trudging along this treacherous land – all you have to do is book a flight to Iceland.
+You can pretend to be a member of the Night’s Watch trudging through this treacherous land – all you have to do is look for some cheap airline tickets and book your trip to Iceland!
 Scenes in previous seasons were filmed at the massive Myrdalsjokull and Vatnajökull glaciers, the eerie lava formations at Dimmuborgir, and the renowned Lake Myvatn.
 You’ll also recognize Thingvellir National Park as the site of the path leading up to the Bloody Gate (where The Hound takes Arya Stark).
 Although they may be hard to recognize from the show, it’s best to visit in the summer when most of them are not covered in snow.

 Given that the Westeros kingdom of Dorne is based on medieval Spain, it makes sense that the show’s producers would head to the southwestern European country for scouting out locations.
-The historic city of Seville provided a lot of the Dornish stand-ins, the most famous being the real-life royal castle Alcazar of Seville.
+The historic city of Seville provided a lot of the Dornish stand-ins, the most famous being the real-life royal fortress Alcázar de Sevilla.
 Viewers would also remember flashback scenes from season six of the Tower of Joy in Dorne, which were filmed at Spain’s Castle of Zafra.
-In the upcoming season, keep your eyes peeled for many locations in Spain’s lush Basque country.
-The town of Barrika, the coastline of San Juan de Gaztelugatxe (speculated to be the location where Daenerys lands in Westeros), and the port of Bermeo are all set to play significant roles.
-It is also rumored that the Castillo de Almodóvar del Río (in the province of Córdoba) may appear as Highgarden, the seat of House Tyrell.
+For season seven, the showrunners shot in Spain’s lush Basque country.
+The town of Barrika, the coastline of San Juan de Gaztelugatxe, and the port of Bermeo are good examples of this.
+Finally, the Castillo de Almodóvar del Río (in the province of Córdoba) was accurately turned into Highgarden- the seat of House Tyrell- for season seven.

 Are you a Game of Thrones superfan who would love to visit these great locations?
 Think we missed any destinations?
 Let us know in the comments section below!